H-Hikida/KaicoTracker/README.md

 ###### Miscellaneous
 **-h, --help**
-show the help message and exit
+Show the help message and exit.

 ---
 ### References